Seeed-Studio/wiki-documents/docs/Grove-4-Channel_SPDT_Relay.md

   delay(2000);
 }
 ```

+!!!Attention
+        The library file may be updated.
+This code may not be applicable to the updated library file, so we recommend that you use the first methods.

 - **Step 4.** Upload the demo.
 If you do not know how to upload the code, please check [How to upload code](http://wiki.seeedstudio.com/Upload_Code/).